vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/07_bhAgavatopAsanA-paddhatiH.md

 <details><summary>English</summary>

  [[296]]
-18. For the promotion of the knowledge of one's sub- serviency to God (Seshatva), in one's house one shall, attended with the consciousness of their tripleness* (prapya; object of attainment; prapaka: the means, and Seshi: appropria- tor), gratify the Vaishnavas with repasts which are to their liking and are in consonance with the Sastras.
+18. For the promotion of the knowledge of one's subserviency to God (Seshatva), in one's house one shall, attended with the consciousness of their tripleness* (prapya; object of attainment; prapaka: the means, and Seshi: appropriator), gratify the Vaishnavas with repasts which are to their liking and are in consonance with the Sastras.

 * Trividha-Tyaga is another variant of Trividha-jnana.
-In that case the meaning is preceded by the threefold renuncia- tion', of Phala-sanga-kartri (fruits of action, attachment and the claiming of agency.)
+In that case the meaning is preceded by the threefold renunciation', of Phala-sanga-kartri (fruits of action, attachment and the claiming of agency.)
 </details>